-Employees who are also covered for medical benefits through a spouse's or other alternative medical insurance coverage may elect not to enroll in a City group medical plan.
-In lieu of payment of medical insurance premiums, the City will pay the employee who waives coverage, the amount of three hundred dollars (\$300) per month or \$138.46 per pay period.
+Employees who are covered for medical benefits through a spouse's or other alternative medical insurance coverage may elect not to enroll in a City group medical plan.
+In lieu of payment of medical insurance premiums, the City will pay the employee who waives coverage, the amount of three hundred fifty dollars (\$350) per month, effective the first pay date of the month following City Council approval of this Agreement.
 Employees may elect to receive this payment in cash, paid directly to the employee in their normal paycheck, or to have this amount deposited into the employee's ICMA deferred compensation account.
 Approval for the cash payment/deferred compensation deposit is subject to acceptance of satisfactory certification of spousal or other alternative medical coverage by the Human Resources Director.
-Retirees may elect to continue coverage with the group medical plan.
+Retirees may elect to continue coverage with the group medical plan , if approved by CalPERS.